 Soon, you will be able to download the different marked itineraries.

-Now in its 3rd edition, the Trail des Moulins trail running race has changed its name to Trail de La Rosière and will take place on Sunday 16th July 2017.
+Now in its 4th edition, the Trail de La Rosière will take place on sunday 15th July 2018.

 La Rosière, a partner of Team Terre de Running trail running team, is organising: